 Bipolar disorder can be extremely stressful and can impact multiple areas of a person’s life.
-They may struggle in relationships, at school, work, or other areas of their lives.
+They may struggle in relationships, at school, at work, or in other areas of their lives.
 The early symptoms of bipolar disorder can appear at any time, however, it’s usually spotted in a person’s early 20s.
 These symptoms differ greatly from person to person.

 Unfortunately, Bipolar disorder is a lifelong condition but with this, in mind, there are still ways to cope with its symptoms and manage mood swings.
 Professional treatment can help you get to a better place, especially if you are struggling with a dual diagnosis.
 These cases require intensive treatment help and residential treatment is recommended.

 The Symptoms and Types of Bipolar Disorder

 There are different types of bipolar disorders.
 They may or may not include mania/hypomania and depression.
 Bipolar disorder covers a range of different types and symptoms.
 These include:

 - Bipolar I Disorder – A person has experienced at least one manic episode possibly followed by a hypomanic/major depressive episode.